DavidMertz/DavidMertz.github.io/publish/ED-CoC-complaint.md

 fail to follow my own fiduciary duties in enforcing the Foundation trademarks, as I had done diligently for more than 15 years.
-My intention to do so had not changed; if I had felt it would, I would have resigned my position on that Work Group; in actuality, I continue to intellectionally and morally support the enforcement of Foundation trademarks.
+My intention to do so had not changed; if I had felt it would, I would have resigned my position on that Work Group.
+In actuality, I continue to intellectionally and morally support the enforcement of Foundation trademarks.

 I absolutely *did not*, in fact, resign, but was summarily removed by Ms.